 Navigate the metro in Bucharest

-With this short crash course in the public transportation of Bucharest, you should be able to have a stress free vacation in Bucharest.
+With this short crash course on the public transportation of Bucharest, you should be able to have a stress-free vacation in Bucharest.